galaxyproject/galaxy-hub/src/Community/Deployment/GalaxEast/index.md

 The [GalaxEast](http://www.galaxeast.fr) project has the following main objectives:
 * Provide the academic scientific community with an open and powerful Galaxy instance with a guaranteed availability.
 The platform offers access to cutting-edge and up-to-date tools for Omics data analysis with help and support.
-* Propose innovative developments and new helpful tools packaged for Galaxy (available in the !GalaxEast toolshed)
+* Propose innovative developments and new helpful tools packaged for Galaxy (available in the GalaxEast toolshed)
 * Promote the packaging of new developments for Galaxy (through wrappers and/or toolshed packages).

 </div>